 Chapter 1.
 Overview of IBM Business Process Manager V8.5

 Chapter 2.
-What's new in IBM Business Process Manager version 8.5
+What is new in IBM Business Process Manager version 8.5

 Chapter 3.
-Components, topologies and Deployment Environment patterns
+Components, topologies, and deployment environment patterns types

 Chapter 4.
 Preparing your infrastructure